Buy it here.

 $9 Canadian when ordered through Arboretum Press website, $9.99 everywhere else.

-- Send an eTransfer of $9 to firstname.lastname@example.org.
-Then send an email to that address specifying if you want the Kindle (mobi) or ePub (for all other eBook readers.)
+- Send an eTransfer of $9 to email@example.com.
+Include a message with your e-mail address and stating whether you want .PDF, Kindle (mobi), or ePub (for all other eBook readers.)